 The next big important topic has to do with how you are taking your testosterone.

-There are 3 main ways to do this and each has their limitations:
+There are 3 main ways to do this and each has its limitations:

-- Oral medications: One of the biggest disadvantages to using oral testosterone is that it is metabolized first by the liver immediately after absorption.
-This may result in partially metabolized (but biologically active) testosterone metabolites which may cause problems such as liver damage over time.
+- Oral medications: One of the biggest disadvantages of using oral testosterone is that it is metabolized first by the liver immediately after absorption.
+This may result in partially metabolized (but biologically active) testosterone metabolites which may cause problems such as liver damage over time (2).

 The moral of the story?